wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.5.0 =
+* Fixed: wpsc Membership PRO display and edit product issues resolved.
+* Fixed: Patched an issue where the z-index of the slider went over the Combo admin panel, causing some buttons to be unclickable
+* Fixed: Misc CSS and HTML formating fixes on the Edit Products - Accessories tab
+* Fixed: Patched an issue where picture gallery photos were not deleting correctly from Edit Products > Pictures tab.
+* Updated: Darkened the Users Pages and Checkout Designers so that users can tell that the feature is currently unavailable

 = 3.4.4 =
-* Fixed: Corrected an issue with the wizard not enabling manual payment gateway.
+* Fixed: Corrected an issue with the wizard not enabling manual payment gateway

 = 3.4.3 =
 * Fixed: Corrected an issue with the manual payment gateway not showing details after order.